section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 1. #### Writing a Music Player Code.

-We base a music player on a loop program the enables it to play from one song to the next systematically.
+A music player has a loop that enables it to play from one song to the next systematically.

 2. #### Cycling through values.
 It is the use of loops to print out values in an extensive list. ***For example***, Names of students in a school.